Pinheiro-Reis/dotfiles/src/.qwen/QWEN.md

 ### Core Principles

+- Follow this rules all time, in all cases, read it over and over again to be sure that your actions are correct
 - Only comment when explicitly requested by the user, never comment any code in any other situation
 - Only comment in english, ever
 - Perform system testing when possible